-- 2.51.
-The HELAA, once established, provides a key evidence base to Local Plan and its value in contributing to the housing and economic provision cannot be underestimated. - 2.52.
-Stage 4 requires the development of an indicative trajectory based upon the detailed assessments undertaken at stages 1-2.
+- 2.58 The HELAA, once established, provides a key evidence base to the Local Plan and its value in contributing to the housing and economic provision cannot be underestimated. - 2.59 Stage 4 requires the development of an indicative trajectory based upon the detailed assessments undertaken at stages 1-2, and also the separately prepared Residential Land Availability Assessment.
 Using this information the Council is able to establish if sufficient land can be identified out of those assessed which can accommodate the Borough's future land requirements using the Council's Local Plan as the basis.
-This stage will also consider when sites are likely to come forward and should ideally be able to identify sufficient housing potential for at least a 15 year period. - 2.53.
-Due to the importance of the HELAA in considering housing and economic potential it will also form part of the information used to assess the status and/or demonstrate the Council's position in terms of a 5-year supply of deliverable sites as required by the National Planning Policy Framework (paragraph 47).
-The 5-year supply will initially be those sites which are identified as being deliverable within five years of the HELAA study. - 2.54.
-As the HELAA will have regard to the most up to date housing and economic target, as set out in the Local Plan, any shortfall between housing and economic targets and the HELAA sites will trigger various steps to rectify the situation.
+This stage will also consider when sites are likely to come forward and should ideally be able to identify sufficient housing potential for at least a 15 year period. - 2.60 Due to the importance of the HELAA in considering housing and economic potential it will also form part of the information used to assess the status and/or demonstrate the Council's position in terms of a 5-year supply of deliverable sites as required by the NPPF (paragraph 47).
+The 5-year supply will initially be those sites which are identified as being deliverable within five years of the HELAA study.

+2.61 As the HELAA will have regard to the most up to date housing and economic target, as set out in the Local Plan, any shortfall between housing and economic targets and the HELAA sites will trigger various steps to rectify the situation.
 As a first step, sites which have previously failed the assessment and/or viability stages will be re-examined to establish whether anything can be done to alter the outcome of assessment.
 This may include discussions with the landowner/agent and further work on their part in terms of research and or overcoming constraints.
 If, after this process has been completed, there is still a shortfall of potential housing sites, then broad locations and windfalls may need to be considered.
+The separately prepared windfall assessment will be factored into calculations at this stage if necessary.